NoroffFEU/development-platforms/google-platforms-case-study.md

 GA4 is great for proving insights in the form of numbers and user journeys.

-It provide insights on how many times somethings happening on a website, on what page it's happening on, how long people are staying, what page they previously visited, on what page users land on and what page they left, and so on.
+It provides insights on how often something is happening on a website, on which page, how long users are staying, which page they previously visited, on which page users land and what page they left, and so on.

-We could use this data to develope the website and further improve the user experience.
+We could use this data to develop the website and further improve the user experience.

-Say a lott of users left the website on a certain page, or say nearly no one clicked the primary button on the home page.
-Well that gives us an assumption on that something about that page or that button might not be very user friendly.
+For example, if users left the website on a certain page, or say nearly no one clicked the primary button on the home page.
+That may lead to the conclusion that something about that page or that button might not be very user-friendly.

 We could add an event on any action or change happening on the website, and get a number on how many times the event occurred.